tyc/successfulunittest/manuscript/Let_Get_Testing.md

 ## Test Script for `init_pwm_if()`

 The test script is the implementation for the test case.
-To implemented, the test case should be close to complete.

 ```
 bool_t init_pwm_return_value = FALSE;